sio2project/sioworkers/rst/source/compilers.rst

     Allows additional source files to be compiled and linked with the ``source_file``.
 This option is analogous to ``additional_includes``

+  ``additional_archive``
+    An archive in Zip format to be extracted in the compilation directory.
+    Individual files are not extracted in case they would overwrite existing ones (e.g. ``additional_includes``) or if they would end up outside of the compilation directory (when their path starts with ``..``).

 Parameters added to the environment:

   ``compiler_output``